dnndev/xmp-docs/revision-history.md

 # Revision History

+## 4.9.1

+* FIXED: `Object Reference Not Set` error when clicking the Cancel button on the License/Activation page.

 ## 4.9.0

 * ADDED: `<xmod:Markdown>` template tag to render markdown-formatted content as HTML.
 The tag even has a `Bootstrap` property to add Bootstrap-specific classes to the output if you're using that CSS framework in your skin.